janosgyerik/articles/lj-guidelines.md

 ## Article format

-* ASCII text in email body or as attachment, optionally other attachments such as screenshots, etc, separately or in a tar
+* ASCII text in email body or as attachment, optionally other attachments such as screenshots, separately or in a tar

 * Notes and formatting information within [square brackets]